statechannels/statechannels/packages/wallet-specs/notes/overview.md

-WIP wire protocol notes

 # advance-channel

+## Wire protocol

 None

 # conclude-channel

-Spawns a new process.
+When my app calls `ConcludeChannel`, my wallet spawns a new `conclude-channel` process.
+When my store receives a final state, it spawns a `conclude-channel` machine with the channels id.

+## Wire protocol

 None:

-- when my store receives a final state, it spawns a `conclude-channel` machine with the channel's id.
-  - this is wrong!

 # create-channel

 When my app calls `CreateChannel`, spawn a `create-channel` process.

+## Wire protocol

 On init:

 - generate a `nonce`, and therefore a `channelID`

-send a `message` of type
+- send a `message` of type

 ```
 interface OpenChannel {
   type: "Channel.Open";
-  messageID: string; // use the channel id
   participants: ChannelParticipant[];
   signedState: SignedState;
 }